maevecrossan/nomad-narratives/README.md

 If the user confirms their intent to sign out, they will be redirected to the welcome page.
 This modal ensures that users don't accidentally sign out without meaning to, providing a simple and user-friendly way to confirm their action.

+### File Organisation and Relationships

+This project is quite comprehensive, combining both the backend and frontend within a single repository.
+Below is an organized breakdown of the folder structure and how the files relate to each other.

+#### Backend:

+The backend is organized into several apps, each in its own folder.
+These apps handle various functionalities and data management:

+* `comments`: manages all comment-related functionality.
+* `contact`: handles the contact form and related functionality.
+* `followers`: manages follower relationships between users.
+* `likes`: manages likes associated with posts and other entities.
+* `nomadnarrativesapi`: core API app, which contains global settings like `settings.py`.
+* `posts`: responsible for handling posts, including creation, retrieval, and updates.
+* `profiles`: manages user profiles, including user details, images, and related data.

+Each of these backend apps contains relevant files for their responsibilities, such as views, models, and serializers, which define the logic and data structure.

+#### Frontend:

+The frontend code resides in the nomad-narratives-frontend folder.
+Within the src folder, you’ll find several key subfolders and files, which contain the logic and structure for interacting with the backend data and displaying it to the user.

+* `api`: contains Axios configuration for making API calls to the backend.
+This includes base URL setup, headers, and any necessary authentication tokens.

+* `assets`: stores various assets used across the project, such as images, logos, and error graphics (e.g. not found image).

+* `components`: contains reusable React components that handle various UI elements, such as:
+	- Loading spinner
+	- Image display components
+	- Message display components
+	- Avatar components
+	- Navigation bar
+	- Options dropdown

+* `contexts`: contains context providers for managing global states across the application:
+	- One context handles the current user’s state, manages the user authentication flow (loading, token refresh, logout).
+	- Another context manages profile data, handles following and unfollowing users, and tracks popular profiles.
+* `pages`: contains the logic for displaying pages, each corresponding to backend functionality (such as likes, posts, etc.).
+The pages are typically organized to reflect the structure of the backend apps.

+* `styles`: contains styles specific to the frontend, with individual CSS modules or stylesheets for each page or component.

 ## Deployment

 Steps followed for deployment can be found [here](DEPLOYMENT.md).